apoorvamanchala/Starbuy/README.md

 Footer: The site name is located there.

 About us:
-The About Us page holds information regarding the STARBUY
+The About Us page holds information regarding the Our site

 Contact us:
-By leaving a message, name, email and subject on the contact us page, a user can express a concern to STARBUY, and an automated email will be sent to both Starbuy and the user.
+By leaving a message, name, email and subject on the contact us page, a user can express a concern to Our site, and an automated email will be sent to both Our site and the user.

 New Items:
 The New Items page lists newly added items along with their name, price, and image.